Zackio/gulp-contains/README.md

+Fork of the gulp-contains to add have a "on not found" option and to optionally use regex to find with

 # gulp-contains [![Build Status](https://travis-ci.org/callumacrae/gulp-contains.svg?branch=master)](https://travis-ci.org/callumacrae/gulp-contains)

 Throws an error or calls a callback if a given string is found in a file.